-As you may know, Microsoft constantly releases new updates to tackle newly arising security threats and to improve the overall user experience.
-These updates are rolled out automatically which could be an inconvenience to some.
-These automatic updates could be disabled, however, in Windows 10 OS the process is a bit more complicated than it's predecessors.
-We strongly recommend keeping Windows updates enabled as you would otherwise not receive crucial security updates.
+As you may know, Microsoft constantly releases new updates to tackle newly arising Windows security threats, as well as to improve the overall user experience.
+While being extremely important, these updates are rolled out automatically which could be an inconvenience to some.
+Thus, these automatic updates could be disabled, however, in Windows 10, the process is a bit more complicated than its predecessors.

-- Open run (press Windows key + R) and type services.msc, then click on OK button.
+Step 1: Open run (press Windows key + R) and type services.msc, then click on the OK button.

-- In the services window, find Windows Update and double click on it.
+Step 2: In the services window, find Windows Update and double-click on it.

-- Change Start type option to Disable and click on Apply Then Stop the service.
+Step 3: Change the Startup type option to Disabled and click on Apply.
+Then, Stop the service.

-Now you have stopped the windows update service, you have to prevent it from restarting.
+Now that you have stopped the windows update service, you have to prevent it from restarting.

-- Open run and type taskschd.msc to open Task Scheduler console.
+Step 4: Open run and type taskschd.msc to open the Task Scheduler console.

-- In this console, enter the following directory: Microsoft > Windows > Windows Update
+Step 5: In this console, head to the following directory: Microsoft > Windows > Windows Update.

 That's all!
-Remember that doing this could make you vulnerable to cyber attacks and malware.
+Do remember, however, that doing this could make you vulnerable to cyberattacks and malware.